-The University of Adelaide was established by Act of Parliament in 1874 and operates in accordance with the University of Adelaide Act 1971 (SA).
+The University of Adelaide was established by Act of Parliament in 1874 and operates in accordance with the University of Adelaide Act 1971(28/7/05).

-The Act designates the Council as the governing body of the University with the following as its primary responsibilities:
+The Council is the governing body of the University and has the following as its primary responsibilities:

-- a) appointing the Vice-Chancellor as the chief executive officer of the University, and monitoring his or her performance; - b) approving the mission and strategic direction of the University, as well as the annual budget and business plan; - c) overseeing and reviewing the management of the University, and its performance; - d) establishing policy and procedural principles, consistent with legal requirements and community expectations; - e) approving and monitoring systems of control and accountability, including general overview of any entities controlled by the University (within the meaning of section 50AA of the Corporations Act 2001); - f) overseeing and monitoring the assessment and management of risk across the University, including commercial undertakings; - g) overseeing and monitoring the academic activities of the University; - h) approving significant commercial activities of the University.
+- (a) appointing the Vice-Chancellor as the chief executive officer of the University, and monitoring his or her performance; - (b) approving the mission and strategic direction of the University, as well as the annual budget and business plan: - (c) overseeing and reviewing the management of the University, and its performance; - (d) establishing policy and procedural principles, consistent with legal requirements and community expectations; - (e) approving and monitoring systems of control and accountability, including general overview of any entities controlled by the University (within the meaning of section 50AA of the Corporations Act 2001); - (f) overseeing and monitoring the assessment and management of risk across the University, including commercial undertakings; - (g) overseeing and monitoring the academic activities of the University; - (h) approving significant commercial activities of the University

-The Vice-Chancellor and President is the principal academic and chief executive officer of the University and is responsible to the Council for the academic standards, management and administration of the University.

-There are four senior managers responsible for administering particular portfolios: the Provost; Deputy Vice-Chancellor and Vice-President (Academic); Deputy Vice-Chancellor and Vice-President (Research); and Chief Operating Officer (University Operations).
+The Vice-Chancellor is the principal academic and chief executive officer of the University and is responsible to the Council for the academic standards, management and administration of the University.
+There are four senior managers responsible for administering portfolios - the Deputy Vice-Chancellor (Academic), Deputy Vice-Chancellor (Research), Executive Director Finance & Infrastructure and Executive Director Student & Staff Services.

-The academic functions of the University are organised into five faculties: the Faculty of Engineering, Computer and Mathematical Sciences; Faculty of Health and Medical Sciences; Faculty of Arts; Faculty of the Professions; and Faculty of Sciences.
+The academic functions of the University are organised into five faculties - the Faculty of Engineering, Computer and Mathematical Sciences, Faculty of Humanities and Social Sciences, Faculty of the Professions and Faculty of Sciences.

-University Functions and Their Effect
+University Functions & Their Effect